abdolence/circe-tagged-adt-codec-scala3/README.md

-## Circe auto encoder/decoder implementation for ADT to JSON with a type field
+## Circe auto encoder/decoder implementation for ADT to JSON with a type field for Scala 2.12+

 This is a tiny (yet macro based) library to avoid boilerplate with ADT encoding to JSON when you want to configure JSON type field values for case classes: